 IMPACT BIO-22: Ecological effects during installation of piles at Subtidal Site 3.
-Noise production during installation of piles at Subtidal Site 3 could affect aquatic species.
+Sound production during installation of piles at Subtidal Site 3 could affect aquatic species.
 Fish and other aquatic species can be injured or killed by the impact of sounds generated during percussive pile installation.
 Marine mammal behavior can also be affected.
-To reduce potential impacts, the following mitigation measured would be implemented:
+To reduce potential impacts, the following mitigation measures would be implemented:

 MITIGATION BIO-10: Sound threshold criteria.
-This mitigation measure will allow for consistency with noise criteria developed by the Fisheries Hydroacoustic Working Group (FHWG 2008) to protect fish and NMFS (2012) to protect marine mammals from injury.
+This mitigation measure will allow for consistency with noise criteria developed by the Fisheries Hydroacoustic Working Group (FHWG 2008) to protect fish and NMFS (2012) to protect marine mammals from injury from injury.
 To achieve these criteria, vibratory pile installation, noise attenuation devices, limits on daily activity and other Project components will be used.
-The criteria to be followed are as follows: